ksinha49/ai-services-lambda/README.md

 ### Deploying the Summarization Service
 This stack orchestrates the end‑to‑end summary workflow:
-1. `file-processing` copies PDFs to `IDP_BUCKET/RAW_PREFIX`.
+1. `file-processing` copies uploaded files to `IDP_BUCKET/RAW_PREFIX`.
 2. The IDP pipeline extracts text to `TEXT_DOC_PREFIX`.
 3. New text files start the ingestion state machine (`IngestionStateMachineArn`) to chunk and embed the pages.
-4. Once ingestion completes, the summarization state machine calls the RAG retrieval summary Lambda (`RAG_SUMMARY_FUNCTION_ARN`) and merges the output with the original PDF.
+4. Once ingestion completes, the summarization state machine calls the RAG retrieval summary Lambda (`RAG_SUMMARY_FUNCTION_ARN`) and merges the output with the original file.

 Deploy with the required parameters: